Academic year 2023/24

 These data are available through the ‘Explore data and files used in this release’ section in the files called ‘Time series – APS entry by institution type’ and ‘Time series – A level subject entries and grade by sex.

 In addition, all the data is accessible through the dashboard linked below.
-The dashboard combines provisional data for 2023/24 from this statistical release with selected historical data compiled from previous versions of the ‘A level and other 16 to 18 results’ statistical release:
+The dashboard combines revised data for 2023/24 from this statistical release with selected historical data compiled from previous versions of the ‘A level and other 16 to 18 results’ statistical release:

 16-18 Time-series attainment and single year entries (opens in a new tab)

-KS5 Transition Matrices
+16-18 Transition Matrices

-These data are available through the dashboard 16-18 Transition Matrices (opens in a new tab) and in the ‘Additional supporting files' section of this release, along with instructions for their use.
+The transition matrices (TM) are available through the dashboard 16-18 Transition Matrices (opens in a new tab) and in the ‘Additional supporting files' section of this release, along with instructions for their use.

-Transition matrices (TM) are a useful tool to help visualise the progression from different groups of attainment at key stage 4 (KS4) to outcomes achieved during 16 to 18 for a range of different subjects.
+Transition matrices are a useful tool to help visualise the progression from different groups of attainment at key stage 4 (KS4) to outcomes achieved during 16 to 18 for a range of different subjects.

 Help and support